Celebrating Christmas Eve

 Scents of the Season

 Spice up your Christmas Eve service by adding the scents of the season through incense or scented candles.
-You can opt for familiar holiday favorites or go for a more traditional route, such as burning real frankincense to give the church an exotic air.
+You can opt for familiar holiday favorites such as pine or cinnamon, or go for a more traditional route, such as burning real frankincense to give the church an exotic air.

 Involving children in a Christmas Eve service is a great way to share the joy of the season with the entire family.
 While not all the children could participate in a nativity, they can be angels to form a choir that sings and rejoices to share the message of Christmas with the entire congregation.